 Kalter, Susan, ed.
-Stories for a Nuclear Age: John Joseph Mathews’ Unpublished Short Stories of the 1940s and 1950s.
+Stories for a Nuclear Age: John Joseph Mathews’s Unpublished Short Stories of the 1940s and 1950s.

-Kalter, Susan, ed.
-Old Three Toes and Other Tales of Survival and Extinction: A Children’s Book by John Joseph Mathews.
+Mathews, John Joseph.
+Old Three Toes and Other Tales of Survival and Extinction.

-Kalter, Susan, ed.
-Twenty Thousand Mornings: The Autobiography of John Joseph Mathews.
+Mathews, John Joseph.
+Twenty Thousand Mornings: An Autobiography of John Joseph Mathews.
+Edited, annotated and introduced by Susan Kalter.
 Norman: University of Oklahoma Press, 2012.

 Hsu, Hsuan and Susan Kalter, eds.
 Two Texts by Edward Everett Hale: “The Man without a Country” and Philip Nolan’s Friends.